itpyi/typst-plot/README.md

 # Fig Plucker

-A lightweight Typst utility for maintaining a single figure library while seamlessly exporting individual, auto-cropped vector graphics for LaTeX or PowerPoint.
+A lightweight Typst utility for maintaining a single figure library while seamlessly exporting individual, auto-cropped vector graphics for using elsewhere.

 [Typst](https://typst.app/), combined with [CeTZ](https://cetz-package.github.io/), is a powerful alternative to TikZ or Matplotlib for academic illustrations.
-When working on papers or slides, managing dozens of separate `.typ` files becomes a headache.
+When working on papers or slides with other tools like LaTeX or PowerPoint, managing dozens of separate `.typ` files becomes a headache.
 Fig Plucker keeps everything in one place and exports exactly the figure you need.

 ## Key Features